junxit/us-congress-bills-115/metadata.md

 - 2018-02-08 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-02-08 — On passage Passed by the Yeas and Nays: 280 - 131 (Roll no. 64).
 - 2018-02-08 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 280 - 131 (Roll no. 64).
+- 2018-02-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.